hlmeS/miao-robotics/index.md

 In programming, we can apply the same idea.
 For example, while some pin variable is less than 14 (`while (pin < 14)`), turn pin on (`digitalWrite(pin, HIGH)`).
 Then we just need make sure to update our pin variable in the loop by 1 (`pin = pin + 1` or `pin += 1`).
 In the code below, you can see how the `void setup()` loop and the `void loop()` loop become so much easier to type.

 **Make sure to change the code to also do the following:**
-- Turn one led on an doff at a time starting at pin 2 and going up to pin 14
+- Turn one led on and off at a time starting at pin 2 and going up to pin 14
-- Turn one led on and of at a time starting with pin 13 and going down to 2
+- Turn one led on and off at a time starting with pin 13 and going down to 2
 - Try and come up with some other examples on your own.

 ```c